- TOP

 Q. Is training once a week effective?

-If your goal is to maintain your health, prevent a decline in physical strength, or eliminate lack of exercise, training once a week will be enough.
+Training once a week is not completely ineffective.
+It is especially beneficial for people who have not had the habit of exercising before as it can be a great opportunity to get moving.
+If your goal is to maintain your health, prevent a decline in physical strength, or eliminate a lack of exercise, training once a week will be sufficient.

 Q. Is it okay to do only aerobic exercise every day?

-Low to medium intensity aerobic exercise such as walking or light jogging does not put a lot of strain on the body, so it is often okay to do it every day.
+Low- to medium-intensity aerobic exercise such as walking or light jogging does not put a lot of strain on the body, so it is often okay to do it every day.
+Aerobic exercise is effective for burning fat and improving cardiopulmonary function, so it is a good idea to incorporate it into your daily health habits.

-However, if you run at high intensity on a treadmill for a long time or swim hard, fatigue can easily accumulate, so it is wise to take appropriate rest days.
+However, if you run at a high intensity for a long time on a treadmill or swim hard, fatigue can easily accumulate, so it is wise to take appropriate rest days.
+Also, since it is difficult to maintain or increase muscle mass with aerobic exercise alone, combining it with strength training will lead to the ideal physique.